IBM-Bluemix-Docs/node/tracing.md

 ![ZipkinNoData](images/ZipkinNoData.png)

 You can click **Find traces** and modify the search options to selectively show only traces within a certain time period.
 You can also filter to show traces that involve specific service names.
-The service names are specified when you instrument your code, and in the example scenario we use “getter” and “pusher”.
+The service names are specified when you instrument your code, and in the example scenario “getter” and “pusher” are used.

 ## Step 3.
 Testing an example scenario
 {: #node-example-tracing}